Miley Cyrus Showcases Curves In T-Shirt & Tight Jeans As She Flaunts PDA With Cody Simpson

-Miley Cyrus and her new boyfriend Cody Simpson are spending time together in Los Angeles.
-The couple were separated for a bit when Simpson needed to return to his home country of Australia, but they are back together now and had no problem showing off some PDA during a recent outing.
+Miley Cyrus and her new boyfriend Cody Simpson have been spending time together in Los Angeles.
+Although the couple was separated for a bit when Simpson needed to return to his home country of Australia, they are back together now and had no problem showing off some PDA during a recent outing.

-The Daily Mail reports that the couple were photographed by the paparazzi during a lunch date in L.A. on Friday.
+The Daily Mail reports that the couple was photographed by the paparazzi during a lunch date in L.A. on Friday.
 Miley was seen in the photos while sporting a black t-shirt she had tucked into her tight jeans.

 The ensemble showcased Cyrus’ tiny waist, long, lean legs, and curvy hips as she paired the cropped bottoms with bright red cowboy boots.
 Miley wore her long, blonde hair in loose waves that fell over her shoulders and blew behind her back as she accessorized her overall look with multiple hoop earrings, thick chains around her neck, rings on her fingers, and bracelets on her wrists.
 She also carried a cup of beer in her hand as she strolled while putting her arm around Cody’s shoulders.